 One of the title pages showing the much faded signature “J Mander 1790”.

 The auction house kindly permitted Steve to photograph the hundreds of pages of the volumes before the auction.
-This meant we would have a record of the contents even if we not were able to win the auction.
+This meant we would have a record of the contents even if we were not able to win the auction.